Skycat1983/laoutaris-nextjs/docs/workstreams/content-assets-and-admin-ops.md

 - Cloudinary is used for image upload and delivery.
 - MongoDB stores primary archive and content data.
 - User-generated content includes comments, favourites, and watchlist records.
+- A-001 found no operator-safe admin workflow for creating, validating, and removing Shopify product links on artwork records.
+- A-013 found admin entity operations are repeated across operation tabs, read lists, feeds, and API clients.
+- A-014 found the i18n translation pipeline is mostly unused and root Shopify historical notes still need consolidation before deletion.
+- A-003 found public artwork image transforms bypass Cloudinary image sanitization and route-specific image fields are not typed.
+- A-004 and A-007 found the Cloudinary signing route lacks a route-local admin guard, request validation, complete environment documentation, and clear upload preset ownership.

 ## Backlog

 - Document admin content workflows for each content type.
+- Document and implement the admin workflow for linking original, print, and book Shopify products to artwork records.
+- Add validation and duplicate-prevention expectations for Shopify product link operations.
 - Define backup and restore expectations for MongoDB and Cloudinary assets.
 - Audit Cloudinary upload signing and allowed upload parameters.
+- Add route-local admin authorization, request validation, allowed param/folder rules, and a shared API envelope to `sign-cloudinary-params`.
+- Document Cloudinary variables, upload preset ownership, rotation owner, and allowed upload policy in the Cloudinary/environment runbooks.
+- Decide whether public artwork responses should expose Cloudinary `public_id`;
+  if not, wire image sanitization into artwork transforms and tests.
 - Confirm delete behavior for content with related records.
+- Consolidate repeated admin entity operation patterns into typed descriptors where it reduces duplicated feed/read/update/delete behavior.
 - Audit translations, labels, content taxonomy, and public/admin copy consistency.
+- Decide whether the mostly unused translation pipeline is in launch scope; if not, route it to a pruning task.
 - Add operator runbooks for adding artworks and linking Shopify products.
+- Consolidate useful root Shopify historical notes before deleting or archiving the root files.

 ## Acceptance Criteria